osezuaikekhua/summarist-app/README.md

 # Welcome to Summarist App!

 This is an E-Book website.
+I created this website for the Frontend Simplified internship.

 ## ⚙️Functionalities: